maybeSwarup/NumbersToWords/README.md

 # NumbersToWords
-This program will accept numbers form you and convert them to a phrase
+This program will accept numbers from the command line and convert them to a phrase